backdrop-contrib/token_help/README.md

 Installation
 ------------

-- Install this module using [the official Backdrop CMS instructions](  https://backdropcms.org/guide/modules).
+Install this module using [the official Backdrop CMS instructions](  https://backdropcms.org/guide/modules).

+This module uses the standard system token browser for the **Tokens** page.
+For sites with large numbers of tokens (particularly if the [Entity Tokens](https://backdropcms.org/project/entity_token) module is installed), the **Tokens** page can take a long time to load or not load at all (this can also happen in other places where the system token browser is used).
+If you encounter this issue, the [Fast Token Browser](https://backdropcms.org/project/fast_token_browser) replaces the standard system token browser with a click-to-expand listing that renders much more efficiently.

 Issues
 ------